vcokltfre/tutorial-v2/docs/tutorial/intermediate/index.md

 # Intermediate - Home

 This section of the tutorial is for intermediate users of Nextcord and Disnake.
-It aims to cover more advanced features which are less common in smaller application, but which may be rewuired for larger projects.
+It aims to cover more advanced features which are less common in smaller application, but which may be required for larger projects.

 !!!
 Note